14 Neighbor Gifts that Won't Stress You Out

 Attach Christmas tags and bows to a roll of wrapping paper and you have an easy neighbor Christmas gift you know they can use.

-Tag idea: “Wrap yourself up in a wonderful holiday season.”
+Here's a great tag to place on your tags: “Wrap yourself up in a wonderful holiday season.”

 Alysha Cauffman contributes to howdoesshe.com, a blog for crafts, recipes, DIY projects, and more.